Queensbury lines: Construction and opening: Bradford to Thornton

-Halifax, Thornton & Keighley Railway
+Halifax, Thornton and Keighley Railway

 In 1864 and again in 1867 moves were made independently (seeking Midland Railway support) for a rail link between Huddersfield, Halifax and Keighley, but these were unsuccessful.
 In 1872 another attempt was made, but the Midland Railway was implacable in refusing to assist.
 The GNR also rebuffed the promoters at first, and they decided to go it alone; however on 23 December 1872 agreement was reached.
 The GNR would not support a line from Halifax to Huddersfield, (which was now finally dead), but undertook to adopt the proposal as between Halifax and Keighley, if the independent supporters would find half the cost.
 The GNR's financial commitment was £640,000.

-The Great Northern Railway (Halifax, Thornton & Keighley Railway) Act was passed on 5 August 1873.
+The Great Northern (Halifax, Thornton, and Keighley Railways) Act 1873 (36 & 37 Vict. c. ccxx) was passed on 5 August 1873.
 The route was to start from the almost-completed Halifax and Ovenden line at Holmfield, and join the Bradford and Thornton Railway at Queensbury, making a triangular junction there.
 It would then extend that line from Thornton on to Keighley.
 There was to be a separate terminus at Keighley near the Midland station, but this was later changed.

 Between Queensbury and Holmfield the 1033 yd and 59 ft Strines cutting caused even greater difficulties with water-bearing strata than had the tunnel, and held up opening of this section to passengers until 1 December 1879.